tradeguruboffin-commits/virt-forge/README.md

 ### VM Launcher Tab

-Click **Launch VM in Terminal** to open a terminal window running the `qemu` interactive TUI.
+Click **Launch VM in Terminal** to open a terminal window running the `qemu-run` interactive TUI.
 All VM configuration is handled interactively inside the terminal.

 #### Terminal Setup Steps